digint/btrbk/README.md

         snapshot_preserve_min   latest
         snapshot_preserve       14d 20w *m

+The btrbk package provides the "btrbk-mail" script, which automates the synchronization using rsync, and can be run as cron job or systemd timer unit.
+For configuration details, see the config section in "/contrib/cron/btrbk-mail".

+Alternatively, you can run any synchronization software prior to running btrbk.
+Something like:

+    #!/bin/sh
+    rsync -az --delete \
+          --inplace --numeric-ids --acls --xattrs \
+          -e 'ssh -i /etc/btrbk/ssh/id_rsa' \
+          myhost.mydomain.com:/data/ \
+          /mnt/btr_backup/myhost_sync/

+    exec /usr/bin/btrbk -q run

-This will produce daily snapshots `/mnt/btr_backup/myhost.20150101`, with retention as defined with the snapshot_preserve option.
+This will produce snapshots `/mnt/btr_backup/myhost.20150101`, with retention as defined with the snapshot_preserve option.

-Note that the provided script: "contrib/cron/btrbk-mail" has support for this!

 Example: encrypted backup to non-btrfs target